ddkhoa87/Ionic2_Sqlite_Provider/README.md

 ```Javascript
 constructor(public navCtrl: NavController, private database: Database)
 ```
 Save all changes have been made so far and take a look at the console window.
-The SQLite service provider would print some log information if it is able to star properly.
+The SQLite service provider would print some log information if it is able to start properly.

 <img src="photos/consolelog.png" alt="Referring to database from app." width="40%" height="40%"/>

 ### And the rest

-Up to this point, this post has gone through the major changes.
+Up to this point, we have gone through all major differences.
 The rest is similar to what it used to be.
-I will keep it brief just to make it completed.
+I will keep it brief just to make this tutorial completed.

 #### Adding GUI components to the *HomePage*

-Source file: src/pages/home/home.html
+Source file: *src/pages/home/home.html*

-On the *HomePage* screen, use will type a name into an input field, the *HomePage* maintains a link between this input field and its variable.
+On the *HomePage* screen, use will type a name into an input field, the *HomePage* maintains a link between this input field and its variable `name`.
 ```html
 <ion-item>
   <ion-label floating>Name</ion-label>